 With support take time and listen to each other

-People form associations with each other and form a trusting mutually beneficial relationship.
+In the beginning couples develop bonds with each other and form a trusting mutually beneficial relationship.
 Couples work is about offering witness to how relationship have changed, bringing awareness to problems and facilitating people in relationship to move back to a mutually beneficial, respectful association.
 In our busy daily lives our relationships are prone to being neglected; sometimes the relationship that has worked for so long becomes tired or even habitual.
 Couples work allows the individuals time with a therapist who can facilitate time for each of the partners to be heard and also to hear the others point of view.
 Once again, if not checked we can fall into unhelpful, neglectful patterns of behaviour.
 The therapy room offers a safe place for couples to talk about their problems and together work towards a solution, if there is mutual desire for the relationship to work.

 Making the relationship work again